NDevTK/infra/go/src/infra/appengine/chopsui-gallery/README.md

 # chopsui-gallery

-chopsui-gallery.appspot.com, an app containing documentation and demos for polymer elements in the chops-ui package.
+chopsui-gallery.appspot.com, an app containing documentation and demos for polymer elements in the chops-ui package

 ## Prerequisites